bohlender/vim-smt2/README.md

 ## FAQ
 > Why does VIM  not show any syntax highlighting - neither for `*.smt2` files nor for others?

 Most likely syntax highlighting is simply disabled.
 You can enable syntax highlighting by typing `:syntax on` in VIM or adding `syntax on` to your `~/.vimrc` file.

-> What do you run to get the look shown on the screenshot?
+> What do you use to get the look shown on the screenshot?

 The screenshot was made with the VIM colorscheme [monokai](https://github.com/crusoexia/vim-monokai) and the [airline](https://github.com/vim-airline/vim-airline) standard theme `dark`.

 ## Contribute